 - Choose Shopify if you want to open an e-commerce store for your business.

-- Choose WordPress if you want to implement integrated digital marketing strategies like SEO, SEM, SMM, and create marketing funnels to increase the conversion rate.
+- Choose WordPress if you want to implement integrated digital marketing strategies like SEO, SEM, and SMM, and create marketing funnels to increase the conversion rate.

 Building your Website with Wix